symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since the BlockBundle doesn't contain anything to make the slideshow work
 in the frontend, you need to do this yourself.
-Just use your favourite JS
+Use your favourite javascript
 library to make the slideshow interactive.
 If special markup is needed for
-your slideshow code to work, just override
+your slideshow code to work, you can override
-``BlockBundle:Block:block_slideshow.html.twig`` or the templates of the
+``BlockBundle:Block:block_slideshow.html.twig`` and/or the templates of the
 blocks you use as slideshow items and adapt them to your needs.

 Use the Sonata admin class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BlockBundle comes with an admin class for managing slideshow blocks.
+The BlockBundle comes with a sonata admin class for managing slideshow blocks.
 All you need to do to administrate slideshows in your project is to add the following line to your sonata admin configuration:

 .. configuration-block::